quic-weijshen/qrb_ros_samples/ai_vision/sample_depth_estimation/README.md

 )
 ```

-## 👨‍💻 Visualization

-- You can then check ROS topics with the topic name `/sample_container/depth_map` in rqt.
-Please refer to the [ROS 2 Jazzy documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html) to install rqt.

 </details>

 ## 🤝 Contributing

 We love community contributions!
 Get started by reading our [CONTRIBUTING.md](CONTRIBUTING.md).<br>
-Feel free to create an issue for bug reports, feature requests, or any discussion💡.
+Feel free to create an issue for bug reports, feature requests, or any discussion 💡.

 ## ❤️ Contributors